herrevilkitten/fantastic_m2/fantastic_m3_readme.txt

 i.
 CatTarget5

 3) Waypoint Network Rig with at least 6 waypoints and a branch - Complete Our Waypoint Network is called RandomLakeNetwork.
 It goes around the whole lake and has several branches off of the main network.

 4) Waypoint Route Rig with at least 4 waypoints - Complete Our Waypoint Route is called Lake Patrol Route.
 It goes around the peripheral of the lake and sidewalks.

 5) NPC Characters with a Mechanim motor - Complete
 We each have an NPC Character using the mechanim motor (more details in the individual section)
 1. Matt = Mystery Girl
 2. Gina = AJ
 3. Hannah = Dark Cat
 4. Eric = **?**

 6) NPC character with mechanim animator - complete
 We each have an NPC Character using the mechanim animator (more details in the individual section)
 1. Matt = Mystery Girl
 2. Gina = AJ
 3. Hannah = Dark Cat
 4. Eric = **?**

-7) Custom RAIN AI Element for a NPC to predict player position - Complete
+7) Custom RAIN AI Element for a NPC to predict player position - Complete We have 2 versions of DetectPlayer.
+1) DetectPlayerPosition is custom RAIN Actions and RAIN AI memory.
+It's used with the Mystery Girl and Dark Cat.
+2) DetectPlayerPositionAIElement is a custom RAIN AI element.
+It's attached to the AJ character

+Both versions use a simple algorithm to calculate player's velocity and use that to set a headoff position.
+If velocity is 0, then we set the NPC to go directly to the player.
+If velocity is not 0, then we set the NPC to go to a position based on the current velocity of the player.

 ================================================================================
 Individual Requirements: Matthew Moldavan